hishamss/News-Scraping/README.md

 <h2>Learning Points</h2>
 <hr>

-- Using Mongoose ORM to provide easy access to MongoDB.
+- Using Mongoose ODM to provide easy access to MongoDB.
+- Using Mongoose populate to reference documents in other collections.
 - Web Scraping: Using cheerio to extract data from other website.

 <h2>Author</h2>